Last Updated on April 11, 2025

 You only need a few simple kitchen tools to help you make this main dish.
 Gather these tools and get ready to enjoy this flavorful ham.

-- baking dish – You will need a deep casserole dish or roasting pan
+- Baking dish: You will need a deep casserole dish or roasting pan with a rack for baking the ham.

 Making this delicious protein is so simple.
 Just follow the instructions below and you will have a delicious meal in no time at all.